neonkore/tllist/README.md

 **tllist** is a *T*yped *L*inked *L*ist C header file only library implemented using pre-processor macros.

+Most C implementations of linked list are untyped.
+That is, their data carriers are typically `void *`.
+This is error prone since your compiler will not be able to help you correct your mistakes (_oh, was it pointer-to-a-pointer...
+I though it was just a pointer..._).

+**tllist** addresses this by using pre-processor macros to implement dynamic types, where the data carrier is typed to whatever you want;
+both **primitive** data types are supported as well as aggregated ones such as **structs**, **enums** and **unions**.

+Being a double-linked list, most operations are constant in time (including pushing and popping both to/from front and back).

+The memory overhead is fairly small; each item carries, besides its data, a _prev_ and _next_ pointer (i.e. a constant 16 byte overhead per item on 64-bit architectures).

+The list itself has two _head_ and _tail_ pointers, plus a _length_ variable (typically 8 bytes on 64-bit architectures) to make list length lookup constant in time.

+Thus, assuming 64-bit pointers (and a 64-bit `size_t` type), the total overhead is `3*8 + n*2*8` bytes.

 1. [Usage](#usage)
    1. [Declaring a variable](#declaring-a-variable)